Blue Data Lab

 The aim of this study was to examine rates of killings perpetrated by off-duty police and news coverage of those killings, by victim race and gender, and to qualitatively evaluate the contexts in which those killings occur.
 There were threefold higher odds of news reporting of a police-perpetrated killing and the off-duty status of the officer for incidents with Black and Hispanic victims.
 Qualitative analysis revealed that off-duty officers intervened violently within their own social networks; their presence escalated situations; they intentionally obscured information about their lethal violence; they intervened while impaired; their victims were often in crisis; and their intervention posed harm and potential secondary traumatization to witnesses.
 We conclude that police perpetrate lethal violence while off duty, compromising public health and safety.
 Additionally, off-duty police-perpetrated killings are reported differentially by the news media depending on the race of the victim.

-1. Predictive policing: A mathematical primer (with Theo McKenzie and Joseph Johnson)
+1. Predictive policing: A mathematical primer (with T. McKenzie and J. Johnson)

 There are many surveys and explainers on predictive policing from various points of view, such as surveillance technology, algorithmic fairness, and criminal justice, but few specifically address its mathematical aspects.
 The purpose of this article is to present a selective overview of the mathematics underlying the model used by the company PredPol, followed by critiques and further developments of the model.
 We focus on PredPol as it is a well-known method of predictive policing and the methodology is arguably less oblique than other predictive policing algorithms that rely more heavily on black-boxed machine learning algorithms.

-2. Proactive policing as reinforcement learning (with Dawson Kinsman)
+2. Proactive policing as reinforcement learning (with D. Kinsman)

 ICLR Tiny Papers (2023) OpenReview